monylay/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS

-This repository will contain all assignments that will be completed with HTML and CSS course
+This repository will contain all assignments that will be completed with HTML and CSS Course!